If you or your child is interested in learning how to play the drums, you…

 If you want to try digital, the TYT DMR radio or Radioddity model will work well for you.
 These radios are relatively inexpensive DMR-capable models that will allow you to explore the option without splurging too much.
 This carefully selected list of handheld ham radios for beginners are considered to be the highest rated and reviewed ham radios.

-And those of you who want to break into the ham radio world with a high-end starter you don’t need to look any further than the Yaesu Original or Kenwood Original, both of which have APRS, GPS, and more amazing, technologically impressive features.
+And those of you who want to break into the ham radio world with a high-end starter you don’t need to look any further than the AnyTone AT-D878UV, which has APRS, GPS, and more amazing, technologically impressive features.